harshamalhotra/existingDS-gitlab/contents/patterns/dashboards.md

     <figure-img alt="Part of a dashboard showing open severity trends.
 A dashboard filter shows 'Date range: Last 90 days'.
 The open severity trends dashboard panel shows a filter to switch between critical, high, and medium.
 Critical is selected.
 Arrows with dotted lines connect the dashboard filter and visualization filter through a green circle with a checkmark." label="Make dashboard-level and visualization-level filters work together.
 The severity level visualization filter narrows, not replaces, dashboard-level date range context." src="/img/dashboard-filtering-do.svg"></figure-img>
   </do>
   <dont>
     <figure-img alt="Part of a dashboard showing open severity trends.
 A dashboard filter shows 'Date range: Last 90 days'.
-The open severity trends dashboard panel shows a filter with a predefined date range'.
+The open severity trends dashboard panel shows a filter with a predefined date range.
 'Last 7 days' is selected.
 Arrows with dotted lines connect the dashboard filter and visualization filter through a red circle with an x through it." label="The visualization-level filters should not override the date filter that is set at the dashboard-level." src="/img/dashboard-filtering-dont.svg"></figure-img>
   </dont>
 </grid>